Toronto moves to evict Occupy protesters

 Unlike protests in New York and Oakland, which have seen clashes with police since they began, the Toronto Occupy protest has gone off largely without incident.

-The wording of Toronto's eviction notices suggested the city will take action if protesters do not clear the park.
+The wording of Toronto's eviction notices suggested the city will take action if protesters to not clear St. James Park.

 "Please be advised that if all tents and other structures, equipment and debris are not removed immediately, the city will take the necessary steps to itself remove the tents and other structures," the notice read.